osb910/Kalbonyan-Elmarsos/README.md

 <img src="https://img.shields.io/badge/Total%20Number%20Of%20Hours%20For%20All%20Courses-%2B200h-blue">
 <br>

-> Note click on the name of the course to see its repository that contains projects, challenges and certificates
+> Click on the name of the course to see its repository that contains projects, challenges and certificates

 ---